nancy-kataria/NexBuy/README.md

 In Progress 🚀

-NexTrade is a seller-to-buyer matching platform that connects the right products with the right businesses.
+NexTrade is a product recommendation system that connects the right products with the right customers.

 ## Project Phases